Business Loan Protection Insurance 2026 Guide

 Keyman insurance

-Keyman insurance provides cover should a key member of staff die, or if critically ill no longer be able to work.
+Keyman insurance provides cover if a key staff member dies or becomes critically ill and is no longer able to work.

-Keyman insurance is valid for all sizes of business, from sole traders through to medium or large limited companies.
-It works to maintain the viability of the business should something happen to the critical person, whether that is the founder or an essential sales manager.
+It helps maintain the business’s viability should something happen to the critical person, whether the founder or an essential sales manager.

-In return for providing monthly premiums, a lump sum payout would be due which may be used to maintain the supply chain if costs go up, providing a financial buffer against a fall in profits or the price to recruit and train a replacement employee.
+A lump sum payout would be due in return for monthly premiums.
+This payout may be used to maintain the supply chain if costs increase, providing a financial buffer against a fall in profit or the cost of recruiting and training a replacement employee.

 Shareholder protection insurance

-Shareholder protection insurance works by providing other shareholders of a company with lump sum cash to cover buying the shares of a dead shareholder.
-It is an essential type of insurance if the existing shareholders need to maintain control so that the organisation can continue to trade profitably without outside interference.
+It is an essential form of insurance if existing shareholders need to maintain control so the organisation can trade profitably without outside interference.

 Relevant Life insurance

-What happens if I die before the policy sets up?
+What happens if I die before the policy is set up?

-Most insurers will automatically include an accidental death benefit should you die after an application submission but before the policy is in place.
-Insurers will usually payout for up to 90 days from the time a business loan protection application has been received.
+Most insurers will automatically include an accidental death benefit should you die after an application submission, but before the policy is in place.

-A similar type of cover called immediate cover similarly allows protection before a policy is fully set up and is typically for up to 60 days.
+A similar type of cover, immediate cover, allows protection before a policy is fully set up and is typically for up to 60 days.

 Can I change my policy once it is in place?

-It means that insurance cover can increase if there is a requirement to add to an existing business loan without requiring further medical evidence.
+This means that insurance coverage can increase if an existing business loan is extended without requiring further medical evidence.